 NRG Energy has two agreements with Xcel Energy for the purchase of thermal energy.
-Under the terms of the agreements, Xcel Energy charges NRG Energy for certain costs (fuel, labor, plant maintenance, and auxiliary power) incurred by
+Under the terms of the agreements, Xcel Energy charges NRG Energy for certain costs (fuel, labor, plant maintenance, and auxiliary power) incurred by Xcel Energy to produce the thermal energy.
+NRG Energy paid Xcel Energy \$7.1 million and \$5.5 million in 2001 and 2000, respectively, under these agreements.
+One of these agreements expires on December 31, 2002 and the other expires on December 31, 2006.

 NRG Energy has a renewable 10-year agreement with Xcel Energy, expiring on December 31, 2006, whereby Xcel Energy agreed to purchase refuse-derived fuel for use in certain of its boilers and NRG Energy agrees to pay Xcel Energy a burn incentive.
-Under this agreement, NRG Energy received \$1.6 million, \$1.5 million and \$1.4 million from Xcel Energy, and paid \$2.8 million, \$2.8 million and \$2.7 million to Xcel Energy in 2001, 2000 and 1999, respectively.
+Under this agreement, NRG Energy received \$1.6 million and \$1.5 million from Xcel Energy in 2001 and 2000, respectively, and paid \$2.8 million to Xcel Energy in 2001 and 2000.